thecodingmachine/safe/README.md

 In case you worry, using Safe will "cost" you ~700µs on each request.
 The [performance section](performance/README.md) contains more information regarding the way we tested the performance impact of Safe.

-## Work in progress

-There are a number of pending issues [before releasing 1.0](https://github.com/thecodingmachine/safe/milestone/1)

 ## Learn more

 Read [the release article on TheCodingMachine's blog](https://thecodingmachine.io/introducing-safe-php) if you want to